MicrosoftDocs/cpp-docs/docs/cppcx/platform-exception-class.md

  In exceptions that originate in the Windows Runtime, this is a system-supplied description of the error.

 ### Remarks
- In [!INCLUDE[win8](../cppcx/includes/win8-md.md)], this property is read-only because exceptions in that version of the Windows Runtime are transported across the ABI only as HRESULTS.
-In [!INCLUDE[win81](../cppcx/includes/win81-md.md)], richer exception information is transported across the ABI and you can provide a custom message that other components can access programmatically.
+ In Windows 8, this property is read-only because exceptions in that version of the Windows Runtime are transported across the ABI only as HRESULTS.
+In Windows 8.1, richer exception information is transported across the ABI and you can provide a custom message that other components can access programmatically.
 For more information, see [Exceptions (C++/CX)](../cppcx/exceptions-c-cx.md).